elcicd/el-CICD-docs/tutorial.md

 * `el-CICD-docs [master]`
 * `Test-CICD1 [development]`

-You will need to modify the contents of this repositories and/or run scripts contained in them during the course of this tutorial.
+You will need to modify the contents of these repositories and/or run scripts contained in them during the course of this tutorial.

 You should also create a sibling directory to the `el-CICD`, `cicd-secrets`, that will contain a collection of secrets you will need to gather to run this tutorial.
 Your final local el-CICD directory should look like the following: